flintlib/flint/doc/source/nfloat.rst

     +---------------+
     | mantissa[n-1] |
     +---------------+

+For normal (nonzero and finite) values `x`, the most significant limb of the mantissa is always normalised to have its most significant bit set, and the exponent `e` is the unique integer such that `|x| \in [0.5, 1) \cdot 2^e`.
+Special (zero or nonfinite) values are encoded using special values of the exponent field, with junk data in the mantissa.

 This type has the advantage that floating-point numbers with the same precision can be packed together tightly in vectors